-The Doubled Haploid Facility (DHF) starts in 2010 to provide this service for maize to ISU scientists, but is also open to other academic researchers and breeders.
-The start-up phase is supported by the Department of Agronomy.
+The Doubled Haploid Facility (DHF) started in 2010 to provide this service for maize to ISU scientists, but is also open to other academic researchers and breeders.
+The start-up phase was supported by the Department of Agronomy.

 The mission of DHF is to:

 - Provide expertise and service in the production of doubled haploid lines in maize